irismessage/sys2-coursework/answers.md

 # Answers and Notes

+The markdown copy `answers.md` is the source and the pdf copy `answers.pdf` is converted with pandoc.

 For associated files i.e. screenshots, fortune.py, see the corresponding directories e.g. question1/ for Question 1.
+Screenshots should be embedded in the pdf.

 ## Lab Index